ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 - (map (lambda (x) (\* x x)) a-list)
 - and so on

 We know that LISP stands for **LIS**t **P**rocessor and we understand why.
-We see clearly why it's a good language for learning basics of CS, and even why [Uncle Bob](https://fr.wikipedia.org/wiki/Robert_C._Martin) itself says that maybe in the future a lot a disparate language will converge on some kind of LISP.
+We see clearly why it's a good language to learn the basics of CS, and even why [Uncle Bob](https://fr.wikipedia.org/wiki/Robert_C._Martin) himself says that maybe in the future a lot of disparate languages will converge on some kind of LISP.

-If one day hardware capacity is no more a limitation, it can be indeed the only language to produce any DSL you want, that all developer could understand around the world without struggling with new weird language mechanics, but focus on a syntax + algebra that describe perfectly a domain...
+If one day hardware capacity is no more a limitation, it indeed become the only language to produce any DSL you want, that every developer could understand around the world without struggling with new weird language mechanics, while focusing on a syntax and algebra that perfectly describe a domain...

-## Go Back To Work
+## Back To Work

-Now 2 new crazy challenges:
+Now, 2 new crazy challenges:

 - What about asking for "4 big blue houses"?
-- How to make stuff moving in time?
+- How to make stuff move in time?

 ### Scaling

-Diving the docs, I discovered that that Racket is strongly typed.
+Back to the docs!
+I discover that Racket is strongly typed.
 WTF?
 I didn't write any type since the beginning!

 Indeed, it's dynamically typed, but it's not weakly typed: those are 2 different concepts.
-In JavaScript "number" is a weak type for all kinds of numbers.
+In JavaScript "number" is a weak type, for all kinds of numbers.
-In racket, a number have a stonger type, like "integer"... but still being automatically assigned (like in JS).
+In racket, a number has a stonger type, like "integer"... but still is automatically assigned (like in JS).

-One very smart thing about the `pict-lib` provided by `#lang/slideshow`, is that almost all function takes `pict` typed value and return a `pict` as well.
+One very smart thing about the `pict-lib` provided by `#lang/slideshow`, is that almost all functions take a `pict` typed value and return a `pict` as well.
 That's why we can combine them, and reuse them.
 More generally, that's how you make a good DSL, and not only a framework/library.

 So this should work perfectly: